Skip to main content

 Walk

 Walk in Rome whenever possible.
-Many of its narrow, winding streets offer some degree of historical interest and European charm.
-Getting from the Plaza del Popolo to the Coliseum, for example, takes just 45 minutes on foot, but takes you past some of the city’s most popular attractions, including the Spanish Steps, Trevi Fountain and the Forum.
+A large number of its narrow, winding streets offer some degree of historical interest and European charm.
+Getting from the Plaza del Popolo to the Coliseum, for example, takes just forty-five minutes on foot, but takes you past some of the city’s most popular attractions, including the Spanish Steps, Trevi Fountain and the Forum.

 By Taxi or Rideshare